JuVoros/budget-tracker/README.md

 ## Description

 An Easy way to not only track your budget but be able to track your budget offline.
 Quick, Easy, and Simple!
+Not only including an easy to use title function for all transactions made, it also features a neat visual overview that graphs out everything.

 ## Links